Makeup Sanitation 101

 The more that I educate, the more I realize that makeup sanitation needs to be talked about more.
-The makeup artists that I teach ask, because it’s something that they want to learn.
-And honestly it is THE most important thing you should learn and practice.
-Sanitation is one of the top thing that will set you apart from other artists.
+The makeup artists that I teach ask because it’s something that they want to learn.
+And honestly, it is THE most important thing you should learn and practice.
+Sanitation is one of the top things that will set you apart from other artists.
 It is not just for your client’s protection but your own protection.

 Let’s break it down with important terms:

 The term, “disinfect” is associated more with the healthcare industry.
 When we disinfect, we are destroying microorganisms (fungi and bacteria) on hard surfaces (non-living tissue).
 Disinfecting does not kill all of the microorganisms on the surface.
 Bacterial spores and some bacteria may be resistant to disinfectants.
 Disinfectants work by destroying the cell wall of the microbes and are typically chemicals.